IBM/charts/stable/ibm-microclimate/README.md

 If you are installing using the Helm CLI then values can be set using one or more `--set` arguments when doing `helm install`.
 For example, to configure persistent storage options, you can use the following:

-`helm install --name myMicroclimate --set persistence.enabled=true --set persistence.size=2Gi stable/ibm-microclimate`
+`helm install --name myMicroclimate --set persistence.useDynamicProvisioning=false --set persistence.size=2Gi ibm-charts/ibm-microclimate`

 #### Configuration parameters